-The method you use to attach the sensors to your subject depends on the type of movement you want to capture.
+The method you use to attach the sensors to your subject depends on the type of movement you want to collect.

-- To capture the movement of a subject's limbs, you can attach the sensors using the supplied straps.
+- To collect the movement of a subject's limbs, you can attach the sensors using the supplied straps.

-- To capture the movement of other parts of the anatomy (for example, where movement of the vertebrae is of interest), you can attach sensors directly, using suitable tape.
+- To collect the movement of other parts of the anatomy (for example, where movement of the vertebrae is of interest), you can attach sensors directly, using suitable tape.

 To attach sensors to a subject using the supplied straps: